The Ecology core requirements are few and flexible. Students must meet these requirements, as well as any additional ones of their home department.

 Graduate students working on Ecology degrees are eligible to apply for the following types of support.
 All depend on availability of funds and worthiness of the application.

-1. Partial support for travel to regional or national professional meetings in which you present a paper or poster as first or sole author.
-Application is made by your major professor, who should describe the meeting (name, location, dates), the title and type of the presentation, and authorship.
-This is best done by e-mail.
+- Partial support for travel to regional or national professional meetings in which you present a paper or poster as first or sole author.
+Application is made by your major professor, who should describe the meeting (name, location, dates), the title and type of the presentation, authorship and an estimated budget.
+This is best done by e-mail to Ecology Center Director, Dr. Nancy Huntly.
 Support will depend on availability of funds, the nature of the meeting, and other meetings in the current year for which the Ecology Center supports your travel.
 Occasionally, the Ecology Center may contribute to costs of participation in an international meeting.

-2. Graduate research awards (currently up to $5,000 per year).
+- Graduate research awards (currently up to $5,000 per year).
 To assist in thesis or dissertation research, these are offered competitively in spring of each year and you may apply in two consecutive years.
 A proposal is required.
-The details of this competition are announced each year and are available in the Ecology Center office.
+Calls for proposals will be announced in early January each year, and those who are awarded funding will receive access to those funds on July 1st.

 Ecology is increasingly interdisciplinary, and ecologists have diverse training backgrounds.
 The Ecology program at Utah State includes affiliated faculty from 11 departments in 5 colleges and fellow students with many different interests.
 The Ecology curriculum is research-based and includes a common but flexible core of seminars and courses, along with specific departmental degree requirements and a research thesis or dissertation.